Q. How long is the program?

 Q. What times are classes offered?

 A. Nurse anesthesia classes are taught Monday to Friday during the day.
 Nursing core courses are offered in the evening and/or in an on-line format.
 Clinical courses are generally Monday through Friday.
-Students may be assigned call shifts beginning in the second year and during specialty rotations.
+Students may be assigned call shifts (weekends, nights and holidays) beginning in the second year and during specialty rotations.
+The COA requires programs to provide emergent case experience which can usually be accomplished by call or off shifts.

 Q. Are any courses online?